 Compensation:

 Carpenters are Seasonal Employees hired on a per contract basis and paid hourly.
-The hourly rate for this position starts at $15 per hour.
+The starting hourly rate for this position starts at $15 per hour.

 Orlando Family Stage will deduct the appropriate taxes from weekly payments and Seasonal Employees may opt for Direct Deposit payments.